garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/database.md

+A [[COMPSCI235 - Software Development Methodologies/database|database]] is a collection of data that captures an abstra

 A [[COMPSCI235 - Software Development Methodologies/database|database]] stores data persistently
 - any change to the [[COMPSCI235 - Software Development Methodologies/database|database]] is permanent - it is going to stay somewhere
 >	#Example